Literary Studies Curriculum

 Nine additional courses in the chosen concentration as described below

 All courses offered by Literary Studies must be passed with a grade of C or better, except sequenced Writing Workshops, which have a higher requirement: students may not take an Intermediate Writing Workshop unless they received a grade of B or higher in the Introductory Workshop in the same genre.
 Students who do not receive a B may retake the Introductory Workshop again.
 Students who do not meet the minimum grade requirements to advance in Literary Studies and who cannot retake the necessary course must meet with the chair to determine their options.
 (Lang recommends that students who are unable to meet the grade minimums in their workshops consider changing their major or switching to the Literature track in Literary Studies.)
-Also note that nonfiction and journalism courses are interchangeable in terms of genre sequence: for example, a B grade earned in Introduction to Journalism permits a student to advance to Intermediate Nonfiction.
+Students interested in Journalism are encouraged to consider Journalism + Design.
+Note that upper-level students who substituted writing workshops in journalism for writing workshops in nonfiction in previous years (prior to fall 2014) will have those substitutions fully honored.
 New School for Public Engagement writing workshops (bachelor's program) do not count toward the five writing courses for Lang Writing.

 Students interested in the Literature concentration must complete the courses as distributed below, at least four of which must be 3000 level or higher and no more than two of which may be taken (with the approval of the chair) at The New School for Public Engagement.

 One additional Advanced Course in Literary Studies

 Four additional literature courses, one of which may be in another discipline, such as philosophy and psychology, if approved by the chair.
 Advanced-level foreign language courses in which literature is studied may also count toward this requirement.

 One Senior Capstone chosen from Senior Seminar or Individual Independent Project (Senior Thesis).
 See details about the Literature Senior Capstone (PDF).